How to use this website

 Check the Alameda County Public Health Department (ACPHD) COVID-19 Vaccines web page often for important updates!

-ACPHD’s COVID-19 Vaccines web page provides critical updates and information for Alameda County residents including how to register for vaccine appointment notifications; frequently-asked questions; guidance and resources; information about the Community Advisory Group; and more.
+ACPHD’s COVID-19 Vaccines web page provides critical updates and information for Alameda County residents including how to register for vaccine appointments, including vaccines at home, if needed; frequently-asked questions; guidance and resources, and more.
 Please check back often!

 Scam Alert: Ignore Fraudulent COVID-19 Vaccine Survey